 You’ve finished your session at the range.
-Your guns are safely stored away in a locked case, remaining ammo is in your ammunition can, and your “eyes and ears” are tucked away in your range bag.
+Your guns are safely stored away in a locked case, remaining rounds are put away, and your “eyes and ears” are tucked away in your range bag.
 You’ve just had a blast at the shooting range, but as you walk out you can already hear that little voice in your head saying, “Now, don’t forget…you have to clean those guns when you get home.”
 Cleaning your pistols, rifles, and shotguns after every use is important.
 A properly cleaned and maintained firearm will provide a lifetime of safe and dependable service.
 Here’s how to make sure it gets done right without spending all evening on the project:

 These cleaning tips are applicable to virtually any firearm, but we’ll assume you’re cleaning a semi-automatic pistol for simplicity.
 You’ll need a bore rod that is at least two inches longer than the barrel of the gun you’re cleaning, a bristle brush, a bore swab brush, a patch holder, cleaning patches, solvent, and an assortment of lint-free rags.
 A bore light can help you see any remaining debris in the barrel, and a stable work surface makes the entire process easier and safer.